 Federal officials say once that phase of the attack was successful, access details were transferred to Russia for others to exploit.

-What Russian hackers stole in these anti-doping cyber attacks and hacks
+What Russian hackers stole in these anti-doping cyber attacks

 So what did Russia want besides usernames, passwords, and the ability to hack into email accounts of anti-doping experts and the networks of their organizations?